fieldtrip/website/getting_started/fieldline.md

 # Coregistration

-There is a dedicated [tutorial](/tutorial/coregistration_opm) that deals with various ways in which coregistration can be done..
+There is a dedicated [tutorial](/tutorial/coregistration_opm) that deals with various ways to coregister the OPM sensors with the head and the anatomical MRI.